-In 2010, Bethany was invited to participate in an ArtPrize entry, called Cirque Acirca.
-It was a collaboration of seven artist and friends.
+In 2010, Bethany was invited to contribute as a consultant, for an ArtPrize entry, called Cirque Acirca.
 The original design for the entry was comprised of a football field sized mural with a walk-through exhibit that show cased each of the members talents and skills.
 The focus of the steampunk circus themed entry was to bring awareness to issues like depression, drug abuse, self inflicted injury and suicide among teenagers, while pesenting art as therapy.
 They shared their personal stories of how such things kept the individuals going throughout rather difficult paths in life

 Sadly the final exhibit as it was originally designed by the group was not to be.
 Insurance issues could not be resolved to the satisfaction of all parties involved so that the group could begin their building of the entry.
 When the last insurance issue was finally resolved, it found the group entering the venue space a day before the start of ArtPrize.
 Quitting had never really been an option for anyone involved, so they simply changed the dynamics of the entry.
 Much of our entry’s artwork was split up and moved to different destinations.
 One Girl’s Treasure, a now defunct vintage shop in the heart of the downtown area hosted a variety of the artwork and allowed Bethany to display several custom made design their their store windows.
 This allowed her to utilize years of experience as a visual merchandiser in a unique new way.